 At the 2010 World Championships held in Luxembourg, the Men’s National Ice Hockey Team won the silver medal, the most successful victory in the history of the sport.

 In 2012, the National Team headed to Turkey for the 2012 World Championship Div.III.
-In 2013, the National Team traveled to Abu Dhabi, United Arab Emirates to try to qualify for the 2013 World Championships that will be held in South Africa.
+In 2013, the National Team traveled to Abu Dhabi, United Arab Emirates and qualified for the 2013 World Championships that was held in South Africa.

 After the World Championship, and during the congress held in Sweden, the IIHF decided to ban the National team from future World Championships until Greece gets an Olympic size ice rink.